Antibiotics save lives all over the world.

 If you experience severe diarrhea within a few weeks or months after taking an antibiotic, let your healthcare provider know right away.

 Can you drink alcohol while taking antibiotics?

-Most common antibiotics are not likely to cause problems when combined with moderate alcohol consumption.
-However, two types of antibiotics can produce serious reactions when combined with alcohol: metronidazole and tinidazole.
-Both can be used to treat some vaginal infections, dental infections, and chronic skin sores among other things.
+Two types of antibiotics can produce serious reactions when combined with alcohol: metronidazole and tinidazole.
+Both are used to treat vaginal infections and intraabdominal infections.